glasserd/slatecalendarsync/README.md

 ## Setup

+1. Clone this repository.
+The most recent stable tag is 1.2.7.
+It is highly recommended that you clone using this tag.
+The most recent commit is the development branch.
+You clone from this at your own risk.
-1. Download Google API Secret and save in same directory as `slatesync.py`.
+2. Download Google API Secret and save in same directory as `slatesync.py`.
 File name should be `client_secret.json`
-2. Update config.ini as desired
+3. Update config.ini as desired

 ## Usage